Pendu/Advanced-Retreival-and-Re-ranking/ANMI_UNIFIED_FRAMEWORK.md

 learning as alternatives, we demonstrate how ELO scores can be used to calibrate negative sampling, weight training examples, and regularize the contrastive objective.
-We prove convergence guarantees for our sparse ELO estimation procedure, derive the optimal mixing coefficient for our hybrid loss function, and establish theoretical bounds on false negative damage under various training regimes.
+We prove convergence guarantees for our sparse ELO estimation procedure, analyze the hybrid loss mixing coefficient and present principled weighting schemes (uncertainty weighting, learnable parameters), and establish theoretical bounds on false negative damage under various training regimes.

 We further extend ANMI 2.0  incorporating seven principled, research-validated methods that eliminate arbitrary threshold selection: